Christopher-Linus/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script prints all possible combinations of two letters, except oo This script prints a number with two decimal place This script converts a number from base 10 to base 16
+This script prints all possible combinations of two letters, except oo This script prints a number with two decimal place This script converts a number from base 10 to base 16 This script encodes and decodes text using the rot13 encryption